Get Help Today(877) 648-4288

 The Importance Of Post-Treatment Planning

-Post-treatment planning, also called aftercare planning, is a critical aspect of a drug and alcohol rehab that sets patients up for long-term sobriety.
-In rehab, patients will receive treatment to address their substance use disorders and any co-occurring disorders and are encouraged to continue focusing on their recovery thereafter.
+Post-treatment planning, or aftercare planning, is a critical aspect of a drug and alcohol rehab that sets patients up for long-term sobriety.
+In rehab, patients will receive treatment to address their substance use disorders (SUDs) and any co-occurring disorders.
+They are encouraged to continue focusing on their recovery thereafter.
 Post-treatment planning helps patients live a fulfilling life after rehab and maintain their sobriety.
-Through this, they learn new ways to discourage relapse and can cope with the world with the help of caring staff.
+Through this, they learn new ways to discourage relapse and cope with the world.